jeremynoesen/MatrixDisplay/README.md

 # MatrixDisplay

 ## About
-MatrixDIsplay is a Python program used to display images on the Pimoroni Unicorn HAT for Raspberry Pi through a web interface.
+MatrixDisplay is a Python program used to display images on the Pimoroni Unicorn HAT for Raspberry Pi through a web interface.

 ## Purpose
 This project exists mainly as a way for me to try a new programming language, as well as to create a project that has both software and hardware aspects in it.

 ## Usage
 On the same Wi-Fi network as the Raspberry Pi, open your browser to `https://yourpihostname.local:8080`.
-From there, you can control the display output.
+From there, you can control the display output from a web interface.

 ## Requirements
 Software: